 John Mannarino | President

 From 1989 through to 1998, prior to founding the company, Mr. Mannarino was employed by a leading Canadian aerospace engine manufacturer, where he held roles of increasing responsibility within the Engineering organization.
-In this capacity, Mr. Mannarino was responsible for a team of thirty engineers involved in the design, simulation and analysis of twelve concurrent engine development and support programs, and where he successfully managed a 100% growth in his department over a twelve-month period.

 Born in Montreal (Quebec), Mr. Mannarino graduated from Concordia University in 1989, where he received a Bachelor of Engineering Degree, specializing in Mechanical Engineering, with the honor of Great Distinction.
 He was also the recipient of the Mechanical Engineering Medal for the highest grade point average among graduating mechanical engineers, the Chait Medal for highest grade point average among all graduating engineers, and Le Prix d’excellence awarded by the Ordre des ingénieurs du Québec (OIQ) for outstanding achievement.